This stuff might be helpful

 - Why do you have multiple SSL ports? ▼

-- Our default port of 563 is configured to only accept TLSv1 or better connections.
-If you have an older nntp client that only supports SSLv2 or SSLv3 you can use port 564.
+- Our default port of 563 is configured to accept TLSv1.0 or better connections.
 Both SSL 2.0 and 3.0 have been deprecated by the IETF are are considered insecure.
+We suggest using TLS v1.2 or v1.3.

 - You mention being a Tier 1 provider, do you run your own spools/farms? ▼